accuwau/MKWHD-Installer/README.md

 ## issues/plans 🛠️

-- Itll install things before asking for your mario kart iso, this is usually fine on a fast internet connection but i plan to update it so that it asks for your paths before downloading so you dont have to babysit it
 - I plan to make this work for other "My Stuff" CTGP mods, this mainly only works for MKWHD right now but you could definitely modify the script easily for anything else
-- this is a quick script and theres a lot i could tidy up right now and i plan to when i get the motivation
+- this is a quick script and theres a lot i could tidy up right now and i plan to when i get the motivation, again im not too great at python so if you have any suggestions please let me know

 ## Support ⭐